SIX SONGS (LIEDER) FOR LOW VOICE, OP. 86

 Translation

 0:00 [m.
 1]--Stanza 1 (A).
+Two

-Two attention-grabbing, syncopated chords with anticipatory bass
+attention-grabbing, syncopated chords with anticipatory bass

 octaves begin the song.
-The first verse is set to a wide-ranging
+The first verse is set to a

-melody with an exuberant swing.
-The accompaniment consists
+wide-ranging melody with an exuberant swing.
+The

-largely of sweeping arpeggios.
-The vocal line itself does contain
+accompaniment consists largely of sweeping arpeggios.
+The

-isolated minor-key tinges and dissonant leaps that undermine its
+dissonant leaps that undermine its joyousness.
+The first two

-joyousness.
-The first two lines are set to breathless two-bar
+lines are set to breathless two-bar phrases, the second of which

-phrases, the second of which has a strong echo in the piano bass.
+has a strong echo in the piano bass.
+The third and fourth

-The third and fourth lines are combined in a longer five-bar phrase
+lines are combined in a longer five-bar phrase that contains hints

-lengthening of the word “tiefe” with its prominent dissonant upward
+word “tiefe” with its prominent dissonant upward leap and the word

-leap and the word painting with the descent on “niederwärts”
+painting with the descent on “niederwärts” (“downward“).
+A

-0:21 [m.
-13]--Stanza 2 (B),
+0:23 [m.
+13]--Stanza 2 (B), lines 1-2.
+The

-lines 1-2.
-The stanza begins in the related key of D-sharp minor
+stanza begins in the related key of D-sharp minor and at a much

-and at a much softer level.
-The vocal line is much narrower,
+softer level.
+The vocal line is much narrower, arching down

-is a more drawn out descent, but the piano echoes the rhythm of line 1
+more drawn out descent, but the piano echoes the rhythm of line 1

 under it.